gladchinda/realtime-geofencing-react-demo/README.md

 GMAPS_API_KEY=YOUR_GOOGLE_MAPS_API_KEY
 ```

 4. **Start the app** by running the following command.
-The app will runs on port 3000 except that port is already in use.
+The app will run on port 3000 except that port is already in use.

 ```sh
 npm run dev